telerik/winforms-docs/controls/checkedlistbox/using-spacebar.md

 ---
 title: Using Spacebar key
-page_title: Using Spacebar key | RadCheckedListBox
+page_title: Using Spacebar key - WinForms CheckedListBox Control
-description: RadCheckedListBox is an enhanced alternative to the standard Windows Forms checked list box control.
+description: Lear how to use the spacebar in WinForms CheckedListBox.
 slug: winforms/checkedlistbox/structure
 tags: checkedlistbox
 published: True